pagebook1/encryptmy-env/readme.md

 npx encryptmyenv decrypt --file <path-to-env-file> --key <encryption-key>
 ```

 Note that the `--key` and `--file` options are optional.
-If you do not specify the `--key` option, the tool will generate a random encryption key for you.
-If there is no ENV_ENC_KEY in .env file .
+If you do not specify the `--key` option and there is no ENV_ENC_KEY in .env file, the tool will generate a random encryption key for you.
 If you do not specify the `--file` option, the tool will look for an `.env` file in the root directory.

 ### SAMPLE